 - Make the analytics anonymous: You have to state that you don't track users' IPs.
 This is done to prevent data breaches for people who won't accept cookies.

 - Sign the GA Data Processing Agreement: In Setting, find and sign the agreement to finish the 6 essential steps to GDPR compliance.

 Value Your Security as Much as You Value Others

 You have to rest assured that a certain amount of data is hidden from the public eye while some are available.
-There's a balance of information access which determines companies that try to save their privacy with those trying to hide something.
+There's a balance of information access that determines companies that try to save their privacy from those trying to hide something.

 To make sure the data is secure, you can find IP location and public IPv4 or IPv6 address on our website.
 The locator will show the latitude, longitude, country, city, and even region.
 This will allow for leveraging information security and your further actions.

 Follow the updates of GDPR and other laws that touch your industry, niche, or the Internet and eCommerce.
 Complying with the new rules as soon as possible will bring more benefits than not being compliant.
 You also get more trust from current and new customers.
 More people will convert from regular visitors to clients because they will feel safe.

 Some people are sick and tired of the word GDPR due to the sheer volume of news there was back in 2018.
 But isn't it nice that Internet users have a choice now?
 The choice to share cookies, unsubscribe from irrelevant newsletters, and etc.

 We hope this article has helped you understand the rules of GDPR and made complying with them easier!